fluxninja/aperture/docs/content/applying-policies/auto-scale/load-based-auto-scaling/load-based-auto-scaling.md

 `OBSERVED_LOAD_MULTIPLIER` becomes less than 1.
 As replicas get added to the deployment, the `OBSERVED_LOAD_MULTIPLIER` increases to more than 1, allowing the service to meet increased demand.
-The response latency returns to a normal range, and the _Concurrency Limiter_ won't load shed any traffic.
+The response latency returns to a normal range, and the _Load Scheduler_ won't throttle any traffic.

 After the scale-out cooldown period, the scale-in based on CPU utilization gets triggered, which will cause the replicas to decrease.
 Once the traffic ramps up